AliSafari-IT/asafarim-webapp/packages/sidebar/README.md

 ];
 ```

+## Toggle Button Positioning

+In version 1.1.0, the sidebar toggle button has been repositioned to the top of the icon column for better usability.
+This provides a more intuitive user experience and follows modern UI patterns.

+The toggle button is now:

+- Positioned at the top-left corner of the sidebar (or top-right when position is set to 'right')
+- Styled to match the sidebar theme
+- Easily accessible regardless of sidebar content

+This positioning makes it more accessible and visible to users, improving the overall navigation experience.

+## Sidebar Position Toggle

+The sidebar now supports dynamic position toggling between left and right sides of the screen.
+This can be implemented using a custom footer with a toggle button as shown in the examples above.

+When implementing this feature, remember to adjust your main content margins accordingly to maintain proper layout.

 ## Styling

 The component uses CSS modules for styling.
 You can override styles by providing a custom `className` prop or by targeting the CSS classes directly.